AppLovin presents: Ad Tech Deconstructed—a glossary for ad tech terms and concepts

 Header bidding is an advanced programmatic advertising method where advertisers are granted a “first look” at publisher inventory that is available across multiple ad exchanges simultaneously (also known as a “pre-bid”).
 It started as a bidding method for desktop web advertising, allowing publishers to work with third-party header bidding providers to implement code in a web page’s header.
 This code allows these providers to access multiple ad exchanges at once.

-Click here for a full explanation about header bidding and how it works.
+Click here for a full explanation about header and in-app bidding and how it works.

 Mobile attribution is how app marketers know exactly what led users to them and how they subsequently interact with the brand.
 Attribution partners take into account user events like clicks, IAPs, and installs to attribute them to marketers’ specific campaigns or channels.